Offered on: Central Campus (Day)

 - 2. Student Responsibilities Agreement

 - 3. Copy of high school transcript verifying graduation or copy of GED certificate.
-Coursework must be evaluated by the Southern State Director of Admissions and posted to Southern State transcript to be counted towards prerequisites
+Coursework must be evaluated by the Southern State Vice President of Student Affairs & Enrollment Management and posted to Southern State transcript to be counted towards prerequisites

 Incomplete applications will not be considered.
 You must schedule an appointment with the Allied Health Office to personally deliver your completed program application or review option for e-submission.
 On your request, when hand delivering your application to the Allied Health Office, the content of your application packet will be reviewed to identify that required documentation is included.